inabikarilibrary/inalib/guides/textF/playstyles/hybrid.md

 ## Difficulty

-As a result, hybrid is considered to be the most difficult out of the 3 playstyles.
+As a result, Hybrid is considered to be the most difficult out of the 3 playstyles.
 It involves utilizing the techniques required of Nomash together with the timings required of Chain.

 It is often recommended to understand both playstyles at a high level first before learning Hybrid.